+Pixel-based heat maps all have the property that each pixel in the map corresponds exactly to one original data value.
 The pixel-based image styles require a regular rectangular grid of data values; see with image (p.
-85).
-However it is possible to deal with some missing grid values (see sparse (p.
-252)) and it is also possible to mask out only a portion of the grid for display (see masking (p.
-89)).
-These pixel-based heat maps all have the property that each pixel in the map corresponds exactly to one original data value.
-Unless there are a large number of grid elements, it is usually a good idea to render each rectangular element separately (with image pixels) so that smoothing or lossy compression is not applied to the resulting "image".
+86).
+However it is possible to handle missing grid values (see sparse (p.
+254)) and it is also possible to mask out only a portion of the grid for display (see masking (p.
+90)).
+Unless there are a large number of grid elements, it is usually good to render each rectangular element separately (with image pixels) so that smoothing or lossy compression is not applied to the resulting "image".